A curious thing happened today.

 I thought someone else was more deserving of love than me.

-And each of the three times a person told me the bears were made with love, and the maker was offering them (for free), and I should take one, I thought the same.
+And each of the three times a person told me the bears were made with love, and the maker was offering them (for free), and I should take one, I thought the same thing.

 Someone else was more deserving than me.